Cumulo-pro/Cumulo-Front-Chain/postmortem/2026-08-22-starknet-validator-incident.md

 ## Open follow-ups

-- Obtain a Starknet feeder gateway API key from StarkWare to speed up future node syncs.
-An informal request is pending; nodes currently sync successfully without one, just more slowly during the final catch-up phase.
 - Continue monitoring the three-node race outcome distribution over a longer window to build a clearer picture of which node(s) most consistently win attestations.

 ## Lessons learned